Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 JSX In Depth
 ============

--   Remember that JSX is just syntactic sugar for the built in React.createElement(component, props, ...children)
+-   Remember that JSX is just syntactic sugar for the built in React.createElement(component, props, …children)
 -   React Library must always be in scope from your JSX code.
 -   Use Dot Notation for JSX Type
 -   User-Defined Components Must Be Capitalized &lt;Foo /&gt; vs &lt;div&gt;